Construction companies revolve around client relationships. Sustaining those relationships is what makes those companies successful.

 The Need For Construction-Centric CRM

 There’s a CRM for every industry.
-CRM software is not a one-size-fits-all solution; it needs to be built and customized to suit each industry’s needs.
+A CRM solution is not a one-size-fits-all solution; it must be built and customized to suit each industry’s needs.
+In the construction industry, the quality of work is important, as are customer relationships.

 While most CRMs are multi-purpose, the unique requirements of the construction industry mean that the software must also be structured differently.